kaulquappe23/a2b_human_mesh/README.md

 Since the axes of the coordinate systems of ASPset and SMPL-X are different, the ASPset joints are rotated before they are used for IK.
 The rotation is also present in the results.
 This needs to be taken into account during evaluation or other further usage.

-## Evaluation and B2A

-In this section we describe how we evaluate model results with consistent body shapes and how we create the measurements for our evaluations.

-### Measuring SMPL-X models: B2A
+## Measuring SMPL-X models: B2A

 In order to measure correctly, the mapping of vertices to bodyparts needs to be known.
 A file containing the necessary information is provided by the [meshcapade wiki](https://meshcapade.wiki/SMPL#model-tools).
 Scroll to the headline *Body-part segmentation* and download the file linked to *b) SMPL-X / SUPR part segmentation* as `smplx_vert_segmentation.json`.
 Put it in the folder `anthro/mesurements` or adjust the variable `VERT_SEGM_PATH` in the file `config.py` to the path where you stored the file.

 Measurements are possible with the `smplx_measurer` object in `anthro.measurements.measure`.
 You need to call the function `smplx_measurer.measure(betas, model)`.
-The betas are the SMPL-X beta parameters and the model is the SMPL-X model (a created object).
+The betas are the SMPL-X beta parameters and the model is the SMPL-X model (a created object with the correct gender).
 The function returns a dictionary with the measurements.
 The keys are the body parts and the values are the measurements in meters.
-A list of the measured anthropometric values is given in the supplementary material of the paper.
+A list of the measured anthropometric values is given in Section [A2B Models](#a2b-models).

-### Evaluation
+## Evaluation

 The evaluation code is provided in the subdirectory `evaluation`.
 A special format is needed for all evaluations.
-The results need to be given in a dictionary, the mapping is different for ASPset and fit3d.
+The results need to be given in a dictionary, the mapping is a little different for ASPset and fit3D.
 See the following sections.

-#### ASPset
+### ASPset

 ASPset results need to be given in a dictionary with the following structure:
 ```